finanalyst/grav-plugin-map-marker-leaflet/README.md

 # Map Leaflet Plugin

 The **Map Leaflet** Plugin is for [Grav CMS](http://github.com/getgrav/grav).
 Embed a map with markers using fontawesome icons or letters/numbers.
 Uses open source [Leaflet js library](https://leafletjs.com) with data from [OpenStreetMap](https://www.openstreetmap.org).
-[Awesome markers Leaflet plugin](https://github.com/lvoogdt/Leaflet.awesome-markers) is used for the markers.
+[Extra-Marker Leaflet plugin](https://github.com/coryasilva/Leaflet.ExtraMarkers) is used for the markers.
 Enhanced map styling can be obtained from  [Thunderforest](https://www.thunderforest.com) or [MapBox](https://www.mapbox.com), but requires an api key (royalty free options are available).

 ## Purpose